Alvar Larsson: Discovery of the skull

 In November 1982, three hunters had rowed to Harö, a small island, to train their dogs.
-In a bay they had found a human skull.
-Realizing that the teeth had fillings and thus could not be an archeological finding, the men contacted the police.
-The police immediately assumed that the skull belonged to Alvar and using his dental record, this theory could be confirmed.
-The island was searched in detail but the only other findings were two rowing boats.
-The owners soon reported to the police and it could be excluded that Alvar would have used any of the boats to get to the island.
+In a bay they found a human skull.
+Realizing the teeth had modern fillings and thus could not be an archeological finding, the men contacted the police.
+The police immediately assumed the skull belonged to Alvar and using his dental record, this theory was confirmed.
+The island was searched thoroughly but the only other finding was two row boats whose owners soon contacted the police and it was concluded Alvar could not have used either of the boats to get to the island.

-Although there was a big hole in the back of the skull, experts could not determine whether it had received a fatal blow or whether the damage had been caused by the weather in the years that had passed since the boy's death.
-The skull of Alvar has been buried alongside of the boy's father and any crime involved with the disappearance has been barred under the statute of limitations.
+Although there was a big hole in the back of the skull, experts could not determine whether the damage was from a fatal blow or had been caused by weathering during the years since the boy's death.
+The skull of Alvar has since been buried alongside of the boy's father and any crime involved with the disappearance has been barred under the statute of limitations.